U54Bioinformatics/PhylinSic_Project/README.md

   libjvm.so: cannot open shared object file: No such file or directory
 ```

-After I fixed that (either by setting LD_LIBRARY_PATH or encoding a
+After I fixed this issue (either by setting LD_LIBRARY_PATH or
-path with -rpath), I would run into a different problem when actually
+encoding a path with -rpath), I still could not run rJava:
-trying to run rJava:

 ```
 > rJava::.jinit()
 * runs forever *
 ```

-R and Java are needed to run BEAST2, the last step of the pipeline.
-I
+This is a problem because R and Java are needed to run BEAST2, the
-ended up installing R+libraries, Java, and BEAST2 outside of Conda,
+last step of the pipeline.
+I ended up installing R+libraries, Java,
-and then configuring the last step of the pipeline to use my external
+and BEAST2 outside of Conda, and then configuring the last step of the
-version instead.
-If you run into similar problems, there are
+pipeline to use my manually installed version.
+If you run into
-instructions in the Snakefile for how to configure this.
+similar problems, there are instructions in the Snakefile for how to
+force the last rule to use a specific installation of R and BEAST2.

+Another issue: the picard and gatk4 packages work with different
+versions of openjdk.
+To work aroud this, I use picard from conda and
+configure `gatk` to use an external installation.

 # Running the pipeline